Loops in Python

 Loop Control Statement:

-The loop control statement replaces the
+The loop control statement replaces the execution from its normal sequence.
+When

 Python supports the following control statements.